-- Identify any ongoing risk or factors which may contribute to the person going missing again; - Find out useful information that may indicate harm suffered by the returning person: - Identify details that may help trace the person in the event of a future missing episode; - Check for any indications that the person has suffered harm; - Identify where and with whom they have been; - Give them an opportunity to disclose any offending against or by them;

-- Gather as much information as possible to inform any prevent work required. - If information is disclosed indicating that the person has been harmed or is at risk of harm, appropriate action should be taken; - Missing children may be unwilling to engage with this process.
-If this is the case, it is important to record their demeanour, physical state, clothing and any other factors that may be relevant to any ongoing investigation of a crime, their care and safeguarding plans; - Where it is identified that any person is likely to go missing again, a 'Trigger Plan' or 'Find Me' plan should be created in order to inform action should they be reported missing again.
-This is a joint responsibility between Police (normally the Missing Persons Coordinator, with support from other directorates as necessary), and the Local Authority.
-It will be stored on both Niche and LCS/EHM in order to inform any future missing episodes and should be updated as necessary.
+- Identify any ongoing risk or factors which may contribute to the person going missing again. - Find out useful information that may indicate harm suffered by the returning person. - Identify details that may help trace the person in the event of a future missing episode. - Check for any indications that the person has suffered harm. - Identify where and with whom they have been. - Give them an opportunity to disclose any offending against or by them. - Gather as much information as possible to inform any prevent work required. - If information is disclosed indicating that the person has been harmed or is at risk of harm, appropriate action should be taken. - Missing children may be unwilling to engage with this process.
+If this is the case, it is important to record their demeanour, physical state, clothing, and any other factors that may be relevant to any ongoing investigation of a crime, their care, and safeguarding plans. - If a child is reported missing more than three times in a 28-day period, a Missing Trigger Plan should be created to inform professionals of the actions to be taken should they be reported missing again.
+This is a joint responsibility between Police (normally the Missing Persons Coordinator, with support from other partners as necessary), and the Local Authority.
+It will be stored on both Niche and LCS/EHM to inform any future missing episodes and should be updated, as necessary.